Frequently Asked Questions

 As soon as your test results become available, we will send you a text message to let you know how to get treatment.

-If you receive a positive chlamydia test result from Fettle, we will offer you free treatment and deliver it by 1st class Royal Mail.
-(For genital infections only, not oral or rectal.)
+If you receive a positive chlamydia test result from Fettle, we will offer you treatment by post.
 Before we prescribe, you will need to complete a short online form, answering questions about you and your health history.
+Your treatment will be delivered by 1st class Royal Mail.
+If you have complicated symptoms that require examination or further testing, we will help you find a clinic for treatment.

 If you return a reactive result for HIV, Syphilis or Hepatitis B or C, a member of our dedicated clinical team will call you and offer you additional support.